hashicorp/terraform-provider-azurerm/website/docs/r/linux_web_app_slot.html.markdown

 * `google` - (Optional) A `google` block as defined below.

-* `issuer` - (Optional) The OpenID Connect Issuer URI that represents the entity which issues access tokens for this Linux Web App.
+* `issuer` - (Optional) The OpenID Connect Issuer URI that represents the entity that issues access tokens for this Linux Web App.

 ~> **NOTE:** When using Azure Active Directory, this value is the URI of the directory tenant, e.g. https://sts.windows.net/{tenant-guid}/.